davestewart/alias-hq/docs/integrations.md

 ## VS Code

-Follow the instructions in the [setup](./setup.md) document and VS Code should pick up your paths.
+Follow the instructions in the [Configure paths](cli/paths.md) document and VS Code should pick up your paths.

 See the VS Code [documentation](https://code.visualstudio.com/docs/languages/jsconfig#_using-webpack-aliases) for more information.